Cultural Insights Blog

 Trust across cultures

-A lack of understanding of the cultural differences regarding how trust is gained in a virtual work context (presented above) can result in expensive miscommunication and challenge the effectiveness of virtual teams.
+A lack of understanding of the cultural differences about how trust is gained in a virtual work context can result in expensive miscommunication and challenge the effectiveness of virtual teams.
 When composing a team, particularly one that includes people who work virtually, some key considerations to look at include:

 Communication and training